Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/knowledge-ai.md

     You are subject to the terms of those once you are using the feature.
 Cognigy cannot take responsibility for your use of third-party services, systems, or materials.

 Knowledge AI is commonly used in Natural Language Processing (NLP) and Conversational AI to enhance the capabilities of virtual assistants, chatbots, and other AI-driven systems.
 The primary goal of Knowledge AI is to enable these systems to access and comprehend a vast amount of information from different formats, such as documents, articles, manuals, FAQs, and more.
-By accessing and understanding vast knowledge bases, these AI systems can provide more accurate, context-aware, and helpful responses to user queries.
+By accessing and understanding knowledge bases, these AI systems can provide more accurate, context-aware, and helpful responses to user queries.

 With the new Cognigy Knowledge AI solution, you no longer need to rely solely on [Intents](../nlu/nlu-overview/ml-intents.md) and [Default Replies](../nlu/nlu-overview/overview.md#default-replies) to identify user questions and provide relevant content based on predefined responses.
 Crafting these question-and-answer pairs can be time-consuming and labor-intensive, requiring ongoing maintenance efforts.

-Instead, Cognigy Knowledge AI technology allows you to upload your existing knowledge as documents, such as .pdf, .txt, .ctxt, and .docs files.
+Instead, Cognigy Knowledge AI technology allows you to upload your existing knowledge as documents, such as PDF, text, ctext, and DOCX files.
 This technology extracts meaningful information from these documents and makes it accessible to Flow designers via the Knowledge AI Nodes.
 This approach empowers you to build knowledge-based virtual agents quickly and effortlessly,